cdelgehier/oio-docs/doc/source/admin-guide/operations_audit_rawx.rst

 ==========
-Audit rawx
+Audit Rawx
 ==========

-The rawx auditor will parse every chunks to detect faulty, corrupted and orphan chunk.
+The rawx auditor parses every chunk to detect faulty, corrupted, and orphaned chunks.

 Preparation
 ~~~~~~~~~~~

 Find information about the service you want to audit.
-By running ``openio cluster list rawx`` you will get the list of all rawx service ids accompanied by their volume path.
+By running ``openio cluster list rawx`` you will get the list of all rawx service ids accompanied by their volume paths.

 Configuration
 ~~~~~~~~~~~~~